matuteiglesias/journal/content/Dev/2024-03-15_Developed_and_Deployed_Educational_Platform.md

 ### Session Goal
-The session aimed to advance the development and deployment of an educational platform using various technologies such as Firebase, [[Flask]], and [[Google Cloud]].
+The session aimed to advance the development and deployment of an educational platform using various technologies such as Firebase, [[Flask]], and Google Cloud.

 ### Key Activities
 - Detailed the process for obtaining temporary residency in Argentina, including marriage preparation and transition to permanent residency.